mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 on a temporary basis.
 The character makes the commitment, reduces his Psionic Strength by a specific number of points, and increases his physical Strength characteristic by that number.
-In no case may the number of Strength points gained exceed the character’s current level in Awareness, and Strength may not be increased beyond the character’s racial maximum.
+In no case may the number of Strength points gained exceed the character's current level in Awareness, and Strength may not be increased beyond the character's racial maximum.
 Psionically enhanced strength reaches its new level immediately, remains at that peak for ten minutes, and then declines at the rate of 1 Strength point per minute until the normal Strength level is reached.
 This power works as normal on wounded characters but their Strength returns to the wounded level rather than the normal value.
-It cannot be used as a ‘quick heal’.
+It cannot be used as a 'quick heal'.

 Awareness, Psionic Strength, 1–6 seconds, Average (+0).
 Costs boosted Strength.